sun51027/EQA/README.md

 e.g. ./go -count -if output1 -of countOutput1
 Choose the analysis method, -fit and -count.
 -if output1 assigns source file.
--of fitOutput1 means the analysis result will output to this root file.
+-of fitOutput1 means the analysis result will output to this root file in analyzedFile/.

 6. Draw graphs
 e.g. ./go -g -if fitOutput1
 Print the analysis graph.
-The class for graph drawing is GraphPrinter in include/ and src/
+The class for graph drawing is GraphPrinter in include/ and src/.
+The graph is stored in plotting/.

 Options:
 -h, --help: help manual